 You can read more about how to access the Old Rec in our post on what to do in St John’s Antigua.

-Explore English Harbour in Antigua
+3. Explore English Harbour in Antigua

 Antigua’s English Harbour is the center of yachting and sailing in Antigua.
 You’ll find all the marine stores, bars for visiting sailors, and provisions stores here.
 There are some gloriously fancy restaurants too – with leading European chefs running them.
-The main attraction here in English Harbour is Nelsons Dockyard, and the other areas of the Nelson’s Dockyard National Park, Dow Hill, and Shirley Heights.
+The main attraction here in English Harbour is Nelson’s Dockyard, and the areas of Nelson’s Dockyard National Park, Dow Hill, and Shirley Heights.
 Visit English Harbour as part of an Antigua Island Tour – reserve your spot here.

-Visit Nelsons Dockyard in Antigua
+4. Visit Nelsons Dockyard in Antigua

 Antigua’s Nelson’s Dockyard is the oldest continuously operating dockyard in the world.
 This Georgian-era working dock has been operating since 1745.
 It’s a measure of the superyachts and the immense wealth in the sailing community here to see how meticulously the yard has been restored.

-Tickets to enter, which also cover you for the blockhouse ruins and the Dow Hill interpretive center cost US$8.
+Tickets to enter, which also cover the blockhouse ruins and the Dow Hill interpretive center cost US$8.
 Just tell the ticket office how long you’re staying and your ticket will remain valid for that length of time.

 The marina at Nelson Dockyard contains restaurants, bars, warehouses, and hotels as well as some pretty fancy yachts, most of which will be bigger than your house!
 It’s a great spot to go to see how the other half lives!

-Visit the Dow Hill interpretative Centre, Antigua
+5. Visit the Dow Hill Interpretative Centre, Antigua

-Also included in the ticket to the Nelson’s Dockyard National Park ticket is a visit to the ruins of the blockhouse on the peninsular en route to Shirley Heights and the Dow Hill Interpretive Centre.
+Also included in the Nelson’s Dockyard National Park ticket is a visit to the ruins of the blockhouse on the peninsular en route to Shirley Heights and the Dow Hill Interpretive Centre.
 There’s a short introduction – 15 minutes – to Antiguan history – sit in the middle and spin around on your stool to watch the introduction.
-You can also take a guided tour of the Dow hill site (for free) with one of the guides.
+You can also take a guided tour of the Dow Hill site (for free) with one of the guides.
 There are lovely views and some shaded seating areas to relax in.

-Take in the Panoramic View from Shirley Heights in Antigua
+6. Take in the Panoramic View from Shirley Heights in Antigua

 Visiting Shirley Heights is probably the top thing to do in Antigua and certainly the most famous of things to do in English Harbour, Antigua.

-Renowned as the best view of sunset in Antigua – although we had some pretty stunning sunsets on Dickenson Beach – you’ll want to head to Shirley Heights just before sunset.
+Renowned as the best view of sunset in Antigua – although we had some pretty stunning sunsets on Dickenson Beach as well – you’ll want to head to Shirley Heights just before sunset.
 On a clear day, you can see the sunset behind the island of Montserrat, depending on the time of year.

-Shirley Heights is named for Sir Thomas Shirley, who became the first Governor of the Leeward islands in 1781.
+Shirley Heights is named for Sir Thomas Shirley, who became the first Governor of the Leeward Islands in 1781.

 While the bar at Shirley Heights is open each day of the week, there are now 2 nights that are party nights at Shirley Heights.
 The most famous night of the week is Sunday when you’ll find a Barbecue and reggae band to party to until late.
 There’s a US$10 entry fee on Sunday nights.
 Barbecue costs range from US$8 to US$36.

-Thursday nights are now Reggae nights, – depending on what time of year you visit – there is no entry fee, and the reggae and barbecue run from 1600 until 1800, or 1900.
-And the music may not start until close to 1700.
+Thursday nights are now Reggae nights, – depending on what time of year you visit – there is no entry fee, and the reggae and barbecue run from 16:00 until 18:00 or 19:00.
+And the music may not start until close to 17:00.
 Hey, you’re on vacation…

 A shuttle from English Harbour costs US$3 per person for a minimum of 4 people – contact Shirley Heights to book on WhatsApp on +1 (268) 776 2853.
 Can you drive to Shirley Heights Antigua?
 Yes – we drove up and visited, but it’s best to take a shuttle if you plan on partaking of the rum punches!

-Visit Betty’s Hope in Antigua
+7. Visit Betty’s Hope in Antigua

 As you travel around Antigua you’ll easily spot the ruins of windmills and chimneys marking the locations of sugar mills.
-It’s well worth the time investment to come to Betty’s Hope and see two restored windmills but also to learn about Antigua’s colonial history and the dark days of slavery here that formed so much of the island today.
+It’s well worth the time to come to Betty’s Hope and see two restored windmills but also to learn about Antigua’s colonial history and the dark days of slavery here that formed so much of the island today.

 The importation of slaves from Africa’s Gold Coast began in 1505 and lasted for 300 years.
 The enslaved Africans were used as forced labor on the sugar plantations of the Caribbean.
 More than 10 million Africans had been moved to the New World by the 19th century.